What is the CONCATENATE Function?

-- Text1 (required argument) – It is the first item to join.
-The item can be a text value, cell reference or a number.
+- Text1 (required argument) – This is the first item to join.
+The item can be a text value, cell reference, or a number.

 - Text2 (required argument) – The additional text items that we wish to join.
 We can join up to 255 items that are up to 8192 characters.

 How to use the CONCATENATE Function in Excel?

 To understand the uses of this function, let’s consider a few examples:

 Suppose you wish to make your data easy to comprehend for users.
 This function helps to do that.

 Using the monthly sales data below:

 This result is unacceptable as it is difficult to read.
 For this, we need to add spaces.
 We would add a space (” “) in between the combined values so that the result displays “Revenue for North zone is 10mn.”
 The formula to use is: